owlbarn/tutorial/book/case-obj-detect/README.md

 ![](images/case-obj-detect/example_01.jpg)

 In these two examples, normal pictures are processed by MRCNN, and the objects (people, sheep, bag, car, bus, umbrella, etc.) are segmented from the picture and recognised with a percentage of confidence, represented by a number between 0 and 1.

+Image segmentation have a massive application scenarios in the industry, such as medical imaging (locating tumours, detecting cancer cells ...), traffic control systems, locate objects in satellite images, etc.

 ## Mask R-CNN Network